JaQuon C Reeves Scholarship Fund

 How to Apply

 To apply for the JaQuon C. Reeves scholarship, complete the on-line application and submit required documentation by March 31, 2023.

 Two letters of recommendation

 One letter must be from a faculty or staff member at your high school and the other from a community leader.
 Letters of recommendation should be original and should not be duplicates of college recommendation letters.
-Both letters must be on letterhead.
-All materials must be received by the deadline.
+Letter from school administrator must be on school letterhead.
+All documentation must be received by the deadline.

 Upload a senior photo. (e.g., cap & gown, senior photo, or professional headshot photo).
 The photo will accompany announcement of the award recipient.

 Upload a copy of your most current academic transcript.
 (Official or Unofficial copies will both be accepted.)

 A 700-word, original essay describing a situation in which you were able to overcome adversity.